Postmodernist Visual Artists

 McQueen, Steve (b.1969)

-Video artist, member of the Young British Artists group, Turner Prize winner in 1999.
+Video artist, Turner Prize winner in 1999.

 Miyajima, Tatsuo (b.1957)